GENERAL TV INFORMATION

 In a typical TV or satellite network using broadcast video technology, the content constantly flows downstream to each customer, and the customer switches the content at the STB.
 The customer can only select from the choices that the cable or satellite company can fit into the “pipe” flowing into the home.
 Swiftel’s switched IP network works differently.
 Content remains in the network, essentially a holding place, and only the content you select is sent into your home.
 That frees up bandwidth, and your choice of content is less restricted by the size of the “pipe” into your home.
 An IP-based platform also allows significant opportunities to make the TV viewing experience more interactive and personalized.
 For example, the interactive program guide allows you to search for content by title or actor’s name and gives you the ability to adjust parental controls.

 What is a stream?
 A stream is like a connection to the network.
 Each connection you have to the network allows you to select a channel for viewing or for recording with your Digital Video Recorder (DVR) service.
-It is possible to view a stream (or use a connection) in multiple locations within your home.
-However, you cannot watch multiple channels simultaneously on a single stream, so picture-in-picture options will not function.
-Each stream is accessed by setting your television to a designated channel.

 What are some Set Top Box (STB) placement considerations?
 The STB should be placed in an area that is ventilated with no less than 2 inches of clearance space above the STB.
 Do not place anything on top of the STB’s.
 The STB should be plugged directly into an electrical wall outlet or into a high quality power strip designed for audio/video applications.